ShingoFukuyama/BlockCommentOut.popclipext/README.md

 ![BlockCommentOut icon](https://raw.githubusercontent.com/ShingoFukuyama/BlockCommentOut.popclipext/master/block_commentout.popclipext/block_commentout.png)

-This is a PopClip Extension for wrapping the selected area with /* */ and also unwrap it.
+This is a PopClip Extension for wrapping/unwrapping the selected area with /* */.

 ## Install